royaltm/spectrusty-tutorial/step3.md

 This is a part of the [tutorial] for the [SPECTRUSTY] library.

-In this part you can learn how to load and save data using `.tap` files.
+In this step, you can learn how to load and save data using `.tap` files.

 [![Step 3](ingame-step3.png)][horace-goes-skiing]